remipassmoilesel/notes/README.md

 # Notes

-A simple tool for taking notes.
+A simple tool for taking notes. `notes` helps you to keep your notes in a clean directory structure, with Git as versioning.

 Work in progress.

+Prerequisites:
+- Git
+- $EDITOR variable set with the path of your favorite editor

 Main repository is hosted on Gitlab: [https://gitlab.com/remipassmoilesel/notes.git](https://gitlab.com/remipassmoilesel/notes.git)